30 sec brief

 Make it Automatic.
 No more relying on good intentions.
 You can set up an automated saving system that will pull money from your bank checking account and deposit it in your spanking new savings account.
 The automatic deposit can be weekly, monthly or quarterly; you’re in charge of setting the frequency.
 And no worries: it’s a free service.

 Check out Online Savings Banks.
-You can set up a savings account at your current bank, but first take a quick online search-spin through “high yielding savings accounts.”
-There are many online banks that now pay an annual interest yield of at least 2%; that’s typically a lot higher than what your local bank or credit union is offering.
+You can set up a savings account at your current bank, but first, take a quick online search-spin through “high yielding savings accounts.”
+There are many online banks that now pay an annual interest yield of at least 2%; that’s typically a lot higher than what your local bank or credit union offers.

-Precommit to How You Will Handle Raises and Bonuses.
+Pre-commit to How You Will Handle Raises and Bonuses.
 When your income gets a bump up it’s a perfect opportunity to increase your savings.
 The key is to vow ahead of time what percentage of a raise or bonus you will earmark for savings.
-For instance, if you get a 3% raise, how about using half of that for savings?
-You could increase your retirement savings or what you’re tucking into a bank savings account by 1.5%.
+For instance, if you get a 3 percent raise, how about using half of that for savings?
+You could increase your retirement savings or what you’re tucking into a bank savings account by 1.5 percent.
 Fifty percent is just a suggestion.
 The higher the better.

 Reduce Your Tax Bill on Savings and Investments.
 Retirement accounts such as 401(k)s and individual retirement accounts (IRAs) help reduce your investment taxes.
 A health savings account (HSA) is an even better tax deal.
 An HSA is the only way to save that offers a triple-tax break.

 Don’t Rely on Your Employer to Figure Out Your Savings Rate.
 If you have a workplace retirement plan, there’s a good chance your employer automatically got you enrolled in the plan.
 That’s great.
 But there’s also a good chance your employer decided how much of your salary you should save in your retirement account.
-Many employers set the contribution rate at 3% of salary.
-That’s waaaay too low.
-A 3% contribution rate probably isn’t even enough to pocket the biggest company-match you are entitled to.
+Many employers set the contribution rate at 3 percent of salary.
+That’s way too low.
+A 3 percent contribution rate probably isn’t even enough to pocket the biggest company-match you are entitled to.
 And it’s woefully short on what you should be saving for retirement.
-A good rule of thumb is that if you save at least 10% of your pretax salary (15% is even smarter) you should be in pretty good shape come retirement time.
-If you’re not yet at 10%, get there ASAP.
+A good rule of thumb is that if you save at least 10 percent of your pretax salary (15 percent is even smarter) you should be in pretty good shape come retirement time.
+If you’re not yet at 10 percent, get there ASAP.